All Episodes

 He's forcing you to compromise with yourself.

-People wanted to stop.
+People want it to stop.

 I understand.